Hair Loss – a growing problem

 and either clog up your hair brush or end up in the basin

-this is because the hair is smoothed and the loose strands
+hair, this is because the hair is smoothed and the loose

-hair grows more vigorously in the spring and then in the autumn,
+find hair grows more vigorously in the spring and then in

-pull test.
-Get hold of a small group of hairs, about 15 to
+gentle pull test.
+Get hold of a small group of hairs, about

-20, gripping them between the thumb and index finger.
-Then
+15 to 20, gripping them between the thumb and index finger.

-pull slowly and firmly, if more than six hairs come away this
+Then pull slowly and firmly, if more than six hairs come

 How does hair grow?

-these protrudes from a hair follicle which is just below the
+of these protrudes from a hair follicle which is just below

-surface of the skin.
-Hairs are attached to the base of the
+the surface of the skin.
+Hairs are attached to the base

-follicle by the hair root, which is the growth area nourished
+of the follicle by the hair root, which is the growth area

 Hairs are made up of cells like the rest of the body.
 The